 The immediate context, particularly verse 16, suggests that Paul is addressing legalism, the idea that justification, or being declared perfectly righteous before God, can be attained merely by human effort and obedience.
 Paul is clearly stating that justification is by faith and not by works; justification does not come by our effort and obedience.
 We can’t get there from here merely by trying our best.

 Then Paul elaborates about what actually is sinful in this context: it is when “I build again the things which I destroyed (that) I make myself a transgressor.”
-Following the Law is not sin and does not promote sin, but being inconsistent and double minded about justification is sin indeed.
-This is “building again things which I destroyed:” claiming to trust Christ and his atonement as the ground of justification and then deciding that one needs to convert to Judaism in order to be justified.
-You can’t have it both ways.
+(18) Following the Law is not sin and does not promote sin, but being inconsistent and double minded about justification is sin indeed.
+This is “building again things which I destroyed:” claiming to trust Christ and his atonement as the ground of justification and then claiming we must all convert to Judaism in order to be justified.
+We can’t have it both ways.

 This was the problem in Galatia.
 From the very outset in this letter Paul is concerned about their understanding of the Gospel; he is alarmed by what they are thinking and saying, and the way they are acting.
-They are giving ear to the Judaisers, those claiming that one needs to become Jewish and start keeping all the man-made Jewish regulations in order to inherit eternal life.
+They are giving ear to the Judaizers, those claiming Gentiles must become Jewish and start keeping all the man-made Jewish regulations in order to inherit eternal life.
 Paul is concerned that the Galatians have never understood the Gospel and its implications.

-So, rather than abolishing the Law, Christ has upheld the Law and its demands by delivering us from its penalty, suffering that penalty himself on our behalf.
-This frees us from the constant, paralyzing dread of being damned so that we may joyfully obey God and fellowship with him.
+So, rather than abolishing the Law, Christ has upheld the Law and its demands by delivering us from its penalty, suffering that penalty Himself on our behalf.
+This frees us from the constant, paralyzing dread of being damned so that we may joyfully obey God and fellowship with Him.
 Christ has redeemed us from the curse imposed by the Law by becoming a curse for us.
-(Ga 3:13) But this does not mean that his Laws are now obsolete; God continues to call us to righteousness, to obey him and conform to his perfect standard.
+(Ga 3:13) But this does not mean that God’s Laws are now obsolete; God continues to call us to righteousness, to obey Him and conform to His perfect standard.
 This call is righteous and holy and good, for to violate any part of the Law is to sin.
+(1Jn 3:4)